estelcm/project_js/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/estel-cunill-25809411a)

-Inspired from 'Product Showcase UI' : @TurkAysenur
+This project is a replica(ish) and inspired from 'Product Showcase UI' : @TurkAysenur